 The principle function of the Nomination & Remuneration Committee is to review and make recommendations to the Board on remuneration packages and policies applicable to Directors, Senior Executives and Company employees generally.

-The Committee comprises five Non-Executive Directors, four of whom are independent directors.
-The Committee is chaired by Ms Allibon.
+The Committee comprises three independent, Non-Executive Directors and the Managing Director.
+The Committee is chaired by Melanie Allibon.

 The responsibilities of the Nomination and Remuneration Committee include: